 It’s said that Roman blinds were devised to keep homes dust-free after construction was started on the Colosseum in Rome, over 2 000 years ago.

-Prior to this, Romans would hang damp cloth in front of their windows, which had no glass, to keep the dust kicked up by horse-drawn carriages and carts, and dirt swept up by the wind, from entering their homes.
+Prior to this, Romans would hang damp cloth in front of their windows.
+Windows at this stage had no glass.
+So the coverings were needed to keep out the dust kicked up by horse-drawn carriages and carts, and dirt swept up by the wind.

-Although Roman blinds were created for functional reasons, they soon became more ornate.
-Decorated with various patterns and colours, they became a décor accent as much as an effective window covering.
+Although Roman blinds were created for functional reasons, they became more ornate.
+Decorated with various patterns and colours, they could serve as a décor accent as much as an effective window covering.

-The Roman blind evolved to include a drawstring operation, created by fitting strings to slats or dowel rods between the strips of fabric to allow the blind to be raised and lowered easily.
-Unlike the Roman blinds we have today, these blinds folded back horizontally, away from the wall.
+Roman blinds evolved to include a drawstring operation, created by fitting strings to slats or dowel rods between the strips of fabric.
+This allowed the blinds to be raised and lowered easily.
+Unlike the Roman blinds we have today, these earlier blinds folded back horizontally, away from the wall.

 Since then, there have been various alterations to the basic design of the Roman blind.
-However, its principle remarkably remains the same.
+However, the principle remains the same.

 Use in modern homes